 Any force which causes the recoil of the humeral head against the acromion increases symptoms.
 Throwing or racquet sports may increase symptoms.
 Shoulder instability, which allows for abnormal motion of the ball relative to the cup (subluxation) may also cause impingement.
 Repetitive overhead arm use, reaching, or scrubbing motions with the arm may aggravate symptoms.
 Normally a bursa (sac) is interposed between the rotator cuff and the acromion.
 This lubricates the motion of the tendons minimizing friction and wear.
 Normally, the bursa is thin and resembles a plastic bag with a few drops of oil inside.
 Bursitis or inflammation of the sac causes thickening and less space for the tendons.
 This causes more symptoms of impingement with catching and crunching sounds on the overhead motion of the arm.
 This occurs as the bursa is pinched between the acromion and humerus.
 With prolonged inflammation, the rotator cuff tendons are rubbed on directly and slowly are abraded.
 Eventually, this may result in a rotator cuff tear.
 Here the tendons rip from their attachment into the humeral head.
 Early this may be painful with little functional loss.
 A large tear, however, is often very debilitating and causes weak rotational strength and limited arm elevation.
 The symptoms of impingement on physical exam are fairly characteristic.
 A special x-ray view is also highly correlated with symptoms.
 Cervical spine problems or arthritis between the acromion and clavicle may mimic the condition.

 Treatment is in three stages.
 Initially, rest from irritating activities and oral anti-inflammatory medicine help relieve bursal swelling.
 Rotator cuff strengthening helps hold the humerus down and open the tendon space.
 If this is not effective, a subacromial steroid injection may act directly in the space to rapidly decrease inflammation.
 More than 80% of patients treated by these means improve to their satisfaction.
-If symptoms are not relieved, and conservative measures are exhausted, Arthroscopic decompression may be performed to remove the bony impingement against the rotator cuff.
+If symptoms are not relieved, and conservative measures are exhausted, Arthroscopic decompression may be performed by an Orthopedic Surgeon, to remove the bony impingement against the rotator cuff.
 This is performed as an outpatient procedure and has more than an 85% good to excellent result in carefully selected patients.
 Those with associated rotator cuff tears may be treated arthroscopically with simultaneous repair of the cuff also performed arthroscopically.
 Essentially, any repairable rotator cuff tear can be repaired with arthroscopic techniques, avoiding open surgery.
 This is nearly always performed as an outpatient procedure.
 Unrepairable cuff tears because of tear size, poor tissue quality, or atrophy of the rotator cuff muscles may require Reverse Total Shoulder Replacement.

 After Arthroscopy describes basic surgical aftercare.
 The shoulder is highly susceptible to postoperative stiffness.
 It is important to maintain a normal range of motion after surgery.
 When Arthroscopic decompression is only needed, rapid return of motion and strength are encouraged without restrictions.
 With rotator cuff repair, passive elevation only is allowed for 6 to 8 weeks while tendon healing is in progress.
 Muscle strengthening is then encouraged beginning with rotator cuff strengthening.